xinyinghou/nested_dict_classroom/_sources/pps-end-survey.rst

     :option_9: Very, very high confidence
     :results: instructor

-    From 1-lowest to 9-highest, rate your level of **confidence** in your ability to solve a similar problem from scratch after the practice.
+    From 1-lowest to 9-highest, rate your level of <b>confidence</b> in your ability to solve a similar problem from scratch after the practice.
 Explain the reason for your choice in the comment box.

 .. poll::  closeness